Types of Accommodation to Expect

 1. Tea houses

-Once upon a time, tea houses were the only place where trekkers could rest and find food in the mountains.
-They are still one of the most common and accessible accommodation options.
+Earlier, tea houses were the only place where trekkers could rest and find food in the mountains.
+They are still one of the most common accommodation options.
 These tea houses are mostly managed by the locals and often operated in the same house where the locals live.

 Tea houses are relatively cheap and offer basic rooms on twin sharing and dormitories.
 You share a shower area and toilets with other trekkers.
-Tea houses offer their services in a similar price range, and the food menu is consistent across all tea houses.
+Tea houses offer their services in a similar price range, and the food menu is consistent all across.
 It is the norm to dine in the same tea house you are staying in.
 This is how the locals make most of their income by providing full board services.
-Since these tea houses are managed and owned by locals, you are also contributing directly to the local economy.

 Tea-house is the last place you would go in search of luxury.
-However, they offer warm hospitality with a smile for each guest.
 Tea houses have basic rooms with a wooden bed, foam pad, pillow, and a blanket.
 You can always ask for an additional blanket for an extra charge.
 Usually, they charge USD 20 for an electric blanket.
 Normal ones cost a bit less.

 Most of the tea houses have a solar or gas heated shower.
 Tea houses charge you USD 2 to 6 for a hot shower.
 Cold showers are free of cost.
 You can get a bucket of warm water to clean yourself for less money.